 Some people combine it with St. Johns Wort tincture, but I’d be careful with that one.
 The St. johns wort plant tends to have a lot of drug interactions, and it can behave unpredictably in herbal formulations.
 Best consult an expert about your particular situation if you’re considering combining anything with st. johns wort.

 For topical use, I add lavender into my spray-on styptic tincture made from yarrow, which I use to stop bleeding from minor cuts and scrapes.
-Yarrow is incredibly effective at closing wounds in my experience, and the added soothing and antimicrobial effects of the lavender extract are complementary.
+In my experience, Yarrow is incredibly effective at closing wounds, and the added soothing and antimicrobial effects of the lavender extract are complementary.
 Since it’s being sprayed on, you get a tiny bit of “lavender aromatherapy” as it’s being applied, which helps soothe frayed nerves after the stress of an injury.

 (At least my kids tell me the nice smell helps when I spray it on their boo-boos…)